Lloyds Development Capital

 Lloyds Development Capital (Holdings) Limited (LDC), is a mid-market private equity house and subsidiary of Lloyds Banking Group, established in 1981 as Lloyds Development Capital Limited.
 From 1999 to 2011, it was known as Lloyds TSB Development Capital Limited.

 Operations

 In 1991, investment exceeded £30 million for the first time and in, 2001, LDC completed its 300th investment.
 By 2007, investment exceeded £300 million and it completed its 400th investment.

 The company operates through the following UK subsidiaries, of which it has an interest in 100% of the issued share capital:

 A subsidiary not registered in the United Kingdom, LDC (Asia) Limited, located in Hong Kong, was liquidated in 2015.

+In 2016, LDC supported the inaugural London Evening Standard Business Awards and the SME Business of the Year category.